Local Differential Privacy for Regret Minimization in Reinforcement Learning: Choice of Randomizer

-From looking at Tab.~\ref{tab:algovariants.guarantees}, we observe that the Gaussian and the bounded noise mechanism provide slightly worse privacy guarantees.
-While Laplace and Bernoulli can guarantee $(\varepsilon, 0)$-LDP, the Gaussian and bounded noise mechanisms only guarantee $(\varepsilon,\delta_0)$-LDP for some $\delta_0 > 0$.
-On the other hand, while all the mechanisms achieve a regret bound of order $\wt{O}(\sqrt{K})$ the dependence on the privacy level $\varepsilon$ varies.
-The Laplace, Gaussian and bounded noise mechanisms scale with $\varepsilon^{-1}$, whereas the Bernoulli have an exponential dependence in $\varepsilon$ similar to the lower bound.
+\textbf{Regret Bound.} From looking at Table~\ref{tab:algovariants.guarantees}, we see that while all the mechanisms achieve a regret bound of order $\wt{O}(\sqrt{K})$ the dependence on the privacy level $\varepsilon$ varies as well as the privacy guarantees.
+The regret of Laplace, Gaussian and bounded noise mechanisms scale with $\varepsilon^{-1}$, whereas the randomized response has an exponential dependence in $\varepsilon$ similar to the lower bound.
 However, this improvement comes at the price of worse dependency in $H$ when $\varepsilon$ is small, and a worse multiplicative constant in the regret.
-This is due to the fact that the Bernoulli mechanism perturbs the counters for each stage $h \in [H]$, leading to up to $HS^2A$ obfuscated elements (see App.~\ref{app:bernoulli_mechanism} for details).
+This is due to the randomized response mechanism perturbing the counters for each stage $h \in [H]$, leading to up to $HS^2A$ obfuscated elements.
 This worse dependence is also observed in our numerical simulations.
-Full details of the Gaussian, Bernoulli and bounded noise mechanisms can be found in App.~\ref{app:gaussian_mechanism},~\ref{app:bernoulli_mechanism} and \ref{app:bounded_noise} respectively.